Wild Yeast baking challenge

 I previously baked with sourdough starter but this time …I have a plan!

-Wild yeast, as it is also called it is far better for us then the commercial one and also gives the baked goods a better flavour.
+Wild yeast, as it is also called, it is far better for us than the commercial one and also gives the baked goods a better flavour.
 I am fascinated with all things from scratch and how nature provides us with everything we need.
 The antidote of this processed world we live in.

 Inspired by Julie and Julia film, based on the book by Julie Powell – Julie & Julia: 365 Days, 524 Recipes, 1 Tiny Apartment Kitchen, my challenge is to learn.